Project-Nirmaan/Learning-Phase/README.md

 - Each **Phase** is a folder inside the root directory
 - Inside every phase, **each team member must create a folder with their name**

+#### Purpose Of Each Phase

+- Phase 1: How Does an OS Even Work?
+- Phase 2: Becoming a Linux "Power User"
+- Phase 3: C Programming Journey
+- Phase 3.5: Bootloader & System Build
+- Phase 4: Team Up & Specialize
+- Phase 5: Putting It All Together
+- Phase 6: Show Off and Celebrate!

 ---

 ### ✅ Folder Naming Rule